Time Zone Meeting Planner

 How is the reference date interpreted?

 Share URLs include settings and up to six participants.
-Use JSON export/import for full data.
+Use JSON export/import when the team is larger or when you need to preserve the full setup.

 Related tools